celestiaorg/docs/nodes/transaction-resubmission.md

 congestion, as transactions with relatively low fees may not be processed even after the network clears up.

-Transactions, whether originating from celestia-app or celestia-node, won't be regossiped unless there's a new peer, even by nodes with longer TTLs.
+Regardless of whether they originate from celestia-app or celestia-node, transactions will not be re-gossiped, except in the presence of a new peer."

 ## Monitoring and resubmission